kolosovpetro/EventGridDemo.AZ204/README.md

 # Azure EventHub Demo

+Well, actually it is event grid demo but let's forget about it.

 [![Run Build and Test](https://github.com/kolosovpetro/EventHubDemo.AZ204/actions/workflows/run-build-and-test-dotnet.yml/badge.svg)](https://github.com/kolosovpetro/EventHubDemo.AZ204/actions/workflows/run-build-and-test-dotnet.yml)

-In this demo project an example of azure event hub utilizing is shown.
+In this demo project an example of azure event grid utilizing is shown.
 More precisely, we implement two subscriptions, one is subscription to azure blob storage event on behalf of azure function, another is to be subscription using ASP NET Core web application.